schmudde/blog/content/programs/2022-04-25-urls-into-meaningful-names.md

 ---
 title: Turning URLs Into Meaningful Names Using Clojure
-description: URLs are globally unique names, but the flexibility of the subdomain assignment makes turning them into meaningful identifiers tricky.
-Here are some practical solutions using Clojure.
+description: URLs are wonderful.
+They are both human readable and globally unique.
+But they can take some massaging before they're useful.
+Here are some practical tips using Clojure.
 author: David Schmudde
 author-email: d@schmud.de
 author-url: http://schmud.de